-"Adjudication - Evidence - Statement against assessee cannot be used without giving them opportunity of cross-examining deponent - Crossexamination is valuable right of accused/noticee in quasi-judicial proceeding which can have adverse consequences for them - However, it can be taken away in exceptional circumstances stipulated in Section 9D of Central Excise Act, 1944 and Section 138B of Customs Act, 1962 - Unless such circumstances exist, noticee would have right to cross-examination. [paras 10, 14]".
+"Adjudication - Evidence - Statement against assessee cannot be used without giving them opportunity of cross-examining deponent - Cross-examination is valuable right of accused/noticee in quasi-judicial proceeding which can have adverse consequences for them - However, it can be taken away in exceptional circumstances stipulated in Section 9D of Central Excise Act, 1944 and Section 138B of Customs Act, 1962 - Unless such circumstances exist, noticee would have right to cross-examination. [paras 10, 14]".

-- 21) The appellant request the Hon'ble Appellate Authority to provide an opportunity of cross examination to the appellant so the appellant could be able to prepare appropriate defence reply against the allegation raised in the Show Cause Notice.
+- 27) The appellant request the Hon'ble Appellate Authority to provide an opportunity of cross examination to the appellant so the appellant could be able to prepare appropriate defence reply against the allegation raised in the Show Cause Notice.
 It is the recognized principle of Natural Justice that an opportunity of cross examination be provided to the appellant.
-The appellant want to cross examine following persons: - a) Owner/Proprietor/Partner or Authorized signatory of ------. - b) Owner/Driver of Truck of Transporter in which Goods were transported. - c) Any other person/s on whose statements department relied. - 22) In the adjudication process any person, either the assessee or the revenue, is not agreeing with the statement that has been marked as evidence, then such person is eligible to cross examine the person/witness to find out the truth.
+The appellant want to cross examine following persons: - a) Owner/Proprietor/Partner or Authorized signatory of XXXXX. - b) Owner/Driver of Truck of Transporter in which Goods were transported. - c) Any other person/s on whose statements department relied. - In the adjudication process any person, either the assessee or the revenue, is not agreeing with the statement that has been marked as evidence, then such person is eligible to cross examine the person/witness to find out the truth.
 It is legal right of a plaintiff.
 Not giving opportunity to cross examine would amount violation of principles of natural justice.
-Similarly, not providing relied upon documents which has been relied upon by the authority in investigation, which is prominent document for the appellant to prepare the defence reply and not returning the non-relied documents also tantamounts to violation of principles of natural justice.
+Similarly, not providing relied upon documents which has been relied upon by the authority in investigation, which is prominent document for the appellant to prepare the defense reply and not returning the non-relied documents also tantamount to violation of principles of natural justice.

-ADJUDICATION ORDER DT. ----- IS BAD IN LAW AND PASSED AGAINST PRINCIPLE OF NATURAL JUSTICE- PROPER TIME OF FILING REPLY TO SHOW CAUSE NOTICE AND PERSONAL HEARING WAS NOT GRANTED TO THE APPELLANT opportunity of personal hearing to the appellant to present the case and defend himself which is quite wrong and against the Principle of Natural Justice.
+ADJUDICATION ORDER DT.
+XXXXXX IS BAD IN LAW AND PASSED AGAINST PRINCIPLE OF NATURAL JUSTICE- PROPER PERSONAL HEARING WAS NOT GRANTED TO THE APPELLANT